Sphereon-Opensource/SIOP-OID4VP/README.md

     authorizationEndpoint?: string;
     redirectUri: string;                // The redirect URI
     requestBy: ObjectBy;                // Whether the request is returned by value in the URI or retrieved by reference at the provided URL
-    signatureType: InternalSignature | ExternalSignature | NoSignature; // Whether no signature is being used, internal (access to private key), or external (hosted using authentication) checkLinkedDomain?: CheckLinkedDomain; // determines how we'll handle the linked domains for this RP responseMode?: ResponseMode;        // How the URI should be returned.
+    signature: InternalSignature | ExternalSignature | NoSignature; // Whether no withSignature is being used, internal (access to private key), or external (hosted using authentication) checkLinkedDomain?: CheckLinkedDomain; // determines how we'll handle the linked domains for this RP responseMode?: ResponseMode;        // How the URI should be returned.
 This is not being used by the library itself, allows an implementor to make a decision responseContext?: ResponseContext;  // Defines the context of these opts.
 Either RP side or OP side